Skip to main content

 2

-What it catches: Attribute-level distinctions that determine whether two keywords belong on the same page or separate pages.
+What it catches: Attribute-level distinctions that determine whether two classification keywords belong on the same page or separate pages.
 A furniture site needs different category pages for "outdoor dining sets" and "indoor dining sets" even though both are dining sets.

 3